top of page

 THE URBAN EXODUS: UNDERSTANDING THE IMPACTS OF MIGRATION TO RURAL ONTARIO AS A RESULT OF THE COVID-19 PANDEMIC

-Project Timeline: May 2022 - April 2024
+Project Timeline: May 2022 - April 2025

 Research Team: Sara Epp, Ryan Gibson, Christopher Fullerton

-Graduate Students: Aimi Shimada, Heather Graham
+Graduate Students: Natasha Gaudio-Harrison, Lucas Berek, Nicole Moore, Aimi Shimada, Heather Graham

 Research Abstract